rugbyprof/5443-Big-Data/Assignment-4.md

 #### Quiz on Tue Sep 23<sup>th</sup>
 -----

 Below are the highlights of tutorials that cover `Redis` and `MongoDB`.
 These are a couple of popular `noSql` databases.
-Since `SQL` typically corresponds with `Relational Databases`, and this type of database is not known for its scalability, we will look into `Redis`: A key/value store database, and `MongoDB`: a document database, both of which don't use `SQL`.
+Since `SQL` typically corresponds with `Relational Databases`, and this type of database is not known for its scalability, we will look into `Redis`: A key/value store database, and `MongoDB`: a document database, both of which don't use `SQL` to query thier data.

 Here are the links to each tutorial:

 - http://try.mongodb.org/
 - http://try.redis.io/

-I've provided the highlights
+I've provided the highlights below, mostly so you know what to study for our quiz on Tuesday the 23<sup>rd</sup>.
+We will meet in room 103 and you will work directly on your server.

 ## MONGODB

-### Js Objects
+### Json Objects
+- {} = object
+- [] = array
 - var a = {"fname":"Joe","lname":"Smith","age":20,"languages":['C++','Ruby','Python','Php']}